NTTLimitedRD/plumbery/README.md

 ## Great, how to install plumbery on my machine?

-Everything here is based on Python and on open source software, so it should not be too difficult to most people with some experience of Linux.
+Everything here is based on Python and on open source software, so it should not be too difficult to most people with some experience of Linux, unix and the like.

 The first thing to install is Python itself, then you have to clone Apache Libcloud, and then plumbery.
-Voila!